-Allowance for impairment of loans and advances to We focused our audit on the following: customers is a key audit matter due to both the significance of loans and advances to customers and judgments the complexity and related the estimation of expected credit losses ("ECL") > under IFRS 9 Financial Instruments ("IFRS 9").
+Allowance for impairment of loans and advances to customers is a key audit matter due to both the significance of loans and advances to customers and the complexity and judgements related to the estimation of expected credit losses ("ECL") under IFRS 9 Financial Instruments ("IFRS 9").

-The calculation of ECL on portfolio basis involves estimation techniques that use complex statistical > modelling and expert judgment.
-These techniques are used to determine probability of default, projected exposure at default and loss arising at default, based on available historical data, which is adjusted for forward looking information, including forecast of macroeconomic parameters.
-ECL on portfolio basis are highly impacted by assessment of whether a significant increase in credit risk has occurred since initial recognition.
-This assessment is primarily based on the following criteria - days past due (including borrower's overdue exposures in other financial institutions) and renegotiation of loan terms due to deterioriation of financial position of the borrower.
+The calculation of ECL on a portfolio basis involves estimation techniques that use complex statistical modelling and expert judgment.
+These techniques are used to determine probability of default, projected exposure at default and loss arising at default, based on available historical data, which is adiusted for forward looking information, including forecast of macroeconomic parameters.
+ECL on a portfolio basis are highly impacted by assessment of whether a significant increase in credit risk has occurred since initial recognition.
+This assessment is primarily based on the following criteria - days past due (including borrower's overdue exposures in other financial institutions) and renegotiation of loan terms due to deterioration of financial position of the borrower.

-The calculation of ECL for significant credit-impaired financial assets on an individual basis requires assessment of estimated future cash flows from the realization of collateral and other sources.
+The calculation of ECL for significant creditimpaired financial assets on an individual basis requires assessment of estimated future cash flows from the realization of collateral and other sources.